Frequently Asked Questions

 How is the content on the website organised?

-The Data For India website has six verticals at the moment: Population, Health, Living Conditions, Work, Economy and Measurement.
+The Data For India website has eight verticals: Population, Health, Economy, Living Conditions, Work, Law, Climate and Measurement.
 All our work is organised under these verticals.
-You will also find a collection of all the topics covered at the bottom of our homepage.

 How can I search for an article or chart on the website?